pinpoint-apm/go-aop-agent/README.md

     ...
     ```

-3. At last, execute `go mod download`.
+3. At last, execute `go mod tidy`.

 #### Build your project in `build-env`